 - Decorate.

 Decorating Tip - If you want to decorate with chocolate curls, simply get a bar of dark dairy-free chocolate.
-Make sure it's at room temperature then use a vegetable peeler to shave curls of chocolate onto a plate.
-Pop the plate in the freezer to keep them nice and firm until you're ready to scatter them on the top of the cake.
+Make sure it's at room temperature then use a vegetable peeler to shave curls of chocolate onto a cold plate.
+Pop the plate in the freezer to firm them up before scattering over the top of the cake.

 Making Ahead

 The cream cheese frosting can also be made a few days ahead and stored covered well in the fridge.
-Give it a quick whip up before using.
+Give it a quick whip-up before using it.

 Storing Leftovers